Rack (torture): Britain

 Its first appearance in England is said to have been due to John Holland, 2nd Duke of Exeter, the constable of the Tower in 1447, and it was thus popularly known as "the Duke of Exeter's daughter".

 The Protestant martyr Anne Askew, daughter of Sir William Askew, Knight of Lincolnshire, was tortured on the rack before her execution in 1546 (age 25).
 She was so damaged by the torture on the rack that she had to be carried on a chair to her burning at the stake.
 The accusations against her were from: (1) the Bishop's Chancellor Edmund Bonner, who claimed that women were not allowed to speak the Scriptures, and (2) the Bishop of Winchester Stephen Gardiner, because she would not profess that the sacraments were the literal flesh, blood and bone of Christ; this despite the fact that the English Reformation had already begun a decade earlier.

 The Catholic martyr Nicholas Owen, a noted builder of priest holes, died under torture on the rack in the Tower of London in 1606.
 Guy Fawkes is also thought to have been put to the rack, since a royal warrant authorising his torture survives.
 The warrant states that "lesser tortures" should be applied to him at first, but if he remained recalcitrant he could be racked.

 In 1615 a clergyman called Edmond Peacham, accused of high treason, was racked.

 In 1628 the question of its legality was raised in connection with a proposal in the Privy Council to rack John Felton, the assassin of George Villiers, the 1st Duke of Buckingham.
 The judges resisted this, unanimously declaring its use to be contrary to the laws of England.
-The previous year Charles I had authorised the Irish Courts to rack a Catholic priest; this seems to have been the last time the rack was used in Ireland.
+The previous year Charles I had authorised the Irish courts to rack a Catholic priest; this seems to have been the last time the rack was used in Ireland.
+In the aftermath of the attack on Lambeth Palace, 1640, John Archer, supposed by the authorities to be a leader of the mob, becomes the last person in England to be tortured on the rack (in the Tower of London), on the orders of Charles I, but does not reveal any other names.

 In 1679 Miles Prance, a silversmith who was being questioned about the murder of the respected magistrate Sir Edmund Berry Godfrey, was threatened with the rack.